wuseman/www.nr1.nu/docs/src/markdown/windows/bios.md

 However, some hardware vendors provide special WMI classes to direct access BIOS from Windows OS (the native drivers by your hardware manufacturer must be installed on a computer).

-## Lenovo BIOS Settings Management from PowerShell, you can get the list of BIOS parameters and their values on Lenovo computers like this:
+## Lenovo BIOS Settings Management from PowerShell

+You can get the list of BIOS parameters and their values on Lenovo computers like this:

 ```sh
 Get-WmiObject -class Lenovo_BiosSetting -namespace root\wmi
 ```